New Valparaiso, Indiana Office Now Open!

 The Ultimate Guide to Fire Extinguishers for Business

 Last year, local fire departments responded to nearly 1.4 million fires in the United States, totaling around $21.9 billion in damages.
-Keeping your fire extinguisher inspected helps prevent an unexpected blaze from hurting employees and damaging your building.
+Inspecting your fire extinguisher helps prevent an unexpected blaze from hurting employees and damaging your building.

 At Allegiant Fire Protection, we care about your safety.
 That includes providing you and your business with all the information you need to buy, maintain, and use a fire extinguisher.